cjdbarlow/Part-One/ethanol.md

 * **Methanol**
 * **Ethylene Glycol**

-* In toxicity:
+In toxicity:
 * All present with symptoms of alcohol intoxication
 * All contribute to the osmolar gap
 * Different toxicities occur due to the different metabolites

 ##Ethanol
-Ethanol is a weak alcohol with a complicated mechanism of action, which is similar to volatile anaesthetic agents:
+Ethanol is a weak alcohol with a complicated mechanism of action similar to volatile anaesthetic agents:
-* Enhanced GABA-mediated inhibition (**reversible with flumazenil**)
+* Enhanced GABA-mediated inhibition
+This is **reversible with flumazenil**.
 * Inhibition of Ca<sup>2+</sup> entry
 * Inhibition of NMDA function
 * Inhibition of adenosine transport

 |Property|Drug
 |--|--|